 Soho Basin: Soho Basin is all about unforgettable experiences.
 It's a private ski area that offers pristine high-country terrain, world-class views, and gourmet dining.
 They only take two dozen guests a day, so you'll miss the crowds and experience understated luxury at its finest.

-Southern Lakes Heli Ski: I consider this a must-have experience.
+Southern Lakes Heliski: This a must-have experience.
 With 11 breathtaking mountain ranges and over 600 runs, you can heliski or heliboard alongside highly experienced guides and pilots.
-It's an experience you will never forget.

 Maude Wines Tasting Room: This is an incredible way to experience Central Otago wine.
 It's a family-owned winery, and is based up above the Wanaka township.
 It's homey and intimate, and their pinot noir is to die for.

-Edgewood Place: There are a host of great hotel options in Wanaka, but we love to make ourselves at home, which is why we always stay in one of Release Wanaka's private homes.
+Release Wanaka: There are a host of great hotel options in Wanaka, but we love to make ourselves at home, which is why we always stay in one of Release Wanaka's private homes.
 This type of stay feels like the best of an Airbnb and a luxury, five-star hotel.

-Apartments on Dungarvon: These are stylish and sophisticated apartments right in the heart of the CBD, and they're also super close to the lakefront.
+Dungarvon Street Apartments: These are stylish and sophisticated apartments right in the heart of the the city, and they're also super close to the lakefront.
 Wanaka is all about making yourself at home, and these fresh, Scandi-inspired apartments are perfect for doing just that.

 Eat and Drink